NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 How fast does it *feel*?
 This manifests in many ways on the client experience, from the initial painting of a page to when content blinks in (please don't blink or shift!), ads render, etc.

-Things that factor in here are, for example how long did it take to...
+Things that factor in here are, for example, how long did it take to...
 - Connect over TCP?  ([HTTP/3](https://daniel.haxx.se/blog/2018/11/11/http-3/) isn't here yet)
 - Negotiate the TLS connection?
 - Finish sending the request?